why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 ## Reasons to raise pay <a name="reasons" />

 1. Existing compensation isn't competitive when measured against peer institutions.
 Our department is in the bottom ~10%-25% of all computing departments nationwide in terms of pay offered.
 [Read More](#reason1)
-2. We have seen pay cuts in the last two years, in real terms, and we want our salaries back.
+2. We have seen pay cuts in the last two years, in both real and nominal terms, and we want our salaries back.
 [Read More](#reason2)
 3. Rental costs, in particular, have become so high relative to pay that we can't afford housing anymore.
 [Read More](#reason3)
 4. Pay is so low that, even going by the University of Oregon's own official cost-of-living estimates, we can't afford rent and groceries.
 [Read More](#reason4)
 5. There is real human suffering in our department because of the lack of living wages -- not just gripes about lower than desired salary.
 It's to the point that many of us can no longer ethically recommend graduate study in our department to potential new graduate students (esp.
 PhD students who are here for multiple years).
 [Read More](#reason5)